-The members of Congregation Beth Emeth (CBE) and the host family are delighted to welcome you to the Bar/Bat Mitzvah of their son or daughter, which will be celebrated during our Shabbat (Sabbath) morning service, or in some cases during a Saturday afternoon, Sunday morning or Monday holiday morning service.
-Together we thank you for making this simchah (joyous occasion) more special with your presence.
+The members of Congregation Beth Emeth (CBE) and the host family are delighted to welcome you to our services.
+Many of our visitors are here to celebrate the Bar/Bat Mitzvah of a friend or family member, which will be celebrated during our Shabbat (Sabbath) morning service, or in some cases during a Saturday afternoon, Sunday morning or Monday holiday morning service.
+Together we thank you for making this Shabbat, holiday or simchah (joyous occasion) more special with your presence.

 The Bar/Bat Mitzvah ceremony takes place when a Jewish child reaches the age of 13.
 The words Bar/Bat Mitzvah mean “son/daughter of a mitzvah.”
 A mitzvah is an action which connects Jews both to the divine and to all other Jews past, present, and future.
 In practical terms this means the Jewish child is considered old enough to assume the rights and responsibilities of Jewish adulthood.
 The Bar/Bat Mitzvah will now be expected to fulfill these moral and ethical commandments throughout his/her daily life.